hailey99/presentation-en/2021 May/Ethernet-and-CSMA-CD.md

 ## What is Ethernet?
 - a method of networking
 - unarguably the world’s **most widely-used** connectivity technology
+- signals and wiring at the physical layer & MAC packets and protocols at the data link layer.
 - uses CSMA/CD

 ## What is CSMA/CD?
 - stands for **'Carrier Sense Multiple Access/Collision Detection'**
+- 'Listen before Talk'
 - transmits frame on a network